-The final honors designation (highest honors, high honors, honors, pass or fail) will be based upon evaluation of the written thesis (50 percent), honors examination (20 percent) and the GPA in the major (30 percent).
+The final honors designation (highest honors, high honors, honors, pass or fail) will be based upon an evaluation of the written thesis (50 percent), honors examination (20 percent), and the GPA in the major (30 percent).

 Preparing for a career in the health professions allows you to pursue a liberal arts education—majoring in any area of study—while also taking a subset of important courses.

 Health profession schools (e.g., schools of human and veterinary medicine, dentistry, optometry, nursing and public health) are interested in the overall quality and scope of your undergraduate work.
 All health profession schools require certain undergraduate courses, which can be taken within a liberal arts program.